forthright48/angular-github-repo-display/README.md

 So what is happening?
 This directive is responsible for pulling files from github using API.
 But how is it going to know which repo to pull?
 Notice the "git-link" attribute there?
 That's what points to the git repo we want to pull.

 For example, suppose we want to pull one of my other repo, then we put `git-link="forthright48/cpps101"`.

-## Render Latex

-AGRD uses MathJax to render latex.
-So just wrap your latex with $ sign.
-If you want to use $ sign literally, then you must delimit it by writing \\$.